 Baby Lloyd's "There's something on your mind", released by Loma in April 1965, was originally a 1959 R&B Billboard hit for its writer, R&B tenor sax legend Big Jay McNeely (Cecil McNeely, b: April 29 1927, Watts, Los Angeles), who recorded the song on the Swingin' label.

 The original track, featuring 'Little Sonny' Warner on vocals, achieved Gold Record status, ie, sold over 1,000,000 copies, stayed in the R&B charts for some six months and even crossed over to the national Billboard Top 100 chart where it peaked at 44.

 The song also became a Number 1 R&B hit the following year when it was covered by former Huey Smith and the Clowns lead singer and sometime on-stage female impersonator, Bobby Marchan (Oscar James Gibson, b: April 30 1930, Youngstown, Ohio; d: December 5 1999, New Orleans.)

-'Baby' Lloyd Eugene Stallworth achieved recognition as a songwriter and member of James Brown's backing singers, The Famous Flames, and his Loma recording of 'There's something on your mind' is produced by Brown himself.
-As an artist in his own right, Baby Lloyd released just two singles - "I need you" for Atco in 1960, and this one for Loma five years later.
+'Baby' Lloyd Eugene Stallworth achieved recognition as a songwriter and member of James Brown's backing singers, The Famous Flames, and his Loma recording of "There's something on your mind" is produced by Brown himself.
+As an artist in his own right, Baby Lloyd released just three singles - "I need you"/"Wait and see" for Dade/Atco in 1960, "I refuse to cry"/"Precious one" for the Hollywood label Wolfie in 1963, and this one for Loma two years later.